18 Best Things to Do in Ginza

 More info ▶ Hamarikyu Garden: Scenic Japanese Garden near Tsukiji Fish Market

-The world largest wholesale market, Tsukiji fish market is one of the most popular tourist attractions in Tokyo.
-The market consisted of two parts; the inner market, the vibrant wholesale area where the famous tuna auction was held in early morning, and the outer market where numbers of shops and restaurants gather.
+The Tsukiji Fish Market, once the largest wholesale market in the world, was a popular tourist attraction in Tokyo.
+It consisted of two parts: the inner market, known for its vibrant wholesale area and the famous tuna auction that took place in the early morning, and the outer market, where numerous shops and restaurants were located.

-The Tsukiji Fish Market was relocated to Toyosu on October 2018, and the inner market does not exist any longer.
-However shops and restaurants at the outer market of Tsukiji remain their business with the same conditions as before. (more info about Toyosu Market ▶ Toyosu Market: World’s Largest Fish Market)
+In October 2018, the Tsukiji Fish Market was relocated to Toyosu, and the inner market no longer exists.
+However, the shops and restaurants in the outer market of Tsukiji continue to operate under the same conditions as before.

 More info ▶ Perfect Guide to Tsukiji Fish Market